fieldtrip/website/faq/what_kind_of_filters_can_i_apply_to_my_data.md

 ---
 title: What kind of filters can I apply to my data?
+category: faq
-tags: [faq, preprocessing, timelock, freq, artifact, filter]
+tags: [preprocessing, timelock, freq, artifact, filter]
 ---

 # What kind of filters can I apply to my data?